nyatla/NyARToolkit/README.EN.md

 * Support multiple image inputs (BufferedImage, JMF output, binary input, and so on)
 * Enhanced reusability compared to ARToolkit
 * High-speed capabilities are available for following calculation: labeling, posture optimization, image processing, matrix operation, equation resolution
-* Support NyID-style ID marker
+* Support AR-Marker/NyID-style ID marker/NFT marker.
-* A MarkerSystem class that makes easy multiple uses of AR/NyID markers.
+* A MarkerSystem class that makes easy multiple uses of AR/NyID/NFT markers.
 * A simple sketching system for OpenGL
 * API for changing image format to and from BufferedImage.
 * Possible to use PNG image as markers, and to cut out parts of captured image.